marco533/proconsul/README.md

 | SciPy       	| https://scipy.org/                                      	|
 | seaborn     	| https://seaborn.pydata.org/                             	|

-To install them you can manually install each module by click on the provided url and following the installation procedure or, if you have already installed python3 and pip3 on your computer, use the provided __requiriments.txt__ file with:
+To install them you can manually install each module by click on the provided url and following the installation procedure (suggested) or, if you have already installed python3 and pip3 on your computer, use the provided __requiriments.txt__ file with:
 ```
 pip3 install -r requirements.txt
 ```
 Alternatively, if you prefer to use a virtual _Conda_ environment, you can, __after creating the virtual environment__, activate the environment and install the modules through the conda installer:
 ```
-(base) $ conda activate -n env_name
+(base) $ conda activate env_name
 (env_name) $ conda install --file requirements.txt
-(env_name) $ pip3 install -r requirements.txt (_since not all the modules are provided by conda__)
 ```
+Please note that not all the modules are present in the conda channel (e.g. graph-tiger).
+So you have to install the missing ones using pip3 (always inside the conda environment).

 __IMPORTANT:__ Before running the code you need to __downlad the missing data files__.
 In fact, due to the limitations of github we have not been able to provide all the necessary files.
 Now we will explain you where to find those missing files and where to place them.